zhiyhucode/structured-random-phase-retrieval-2/README.md

-Structured Random Phase Retrieval Model using Optical Diffusers
+Structured Random Phase Retrieval 2
 ===========================================================

-This repository contains the source code for the paper "Structured Random Phase Retrieval Model using Optical Diffusers".
+This repository hosts the source code for the paper "[Structured Random Models for Phase Retrieval with Optical Diffusers](https://www.arxiv.org/abs/2510.14490)".

 Overview
 --------

-We propose a novel type of random model for phase retrieval utilizing structured transforms.
-It achieves the same reconstruction performance as classical dense random models while reducing the time complexity from $\mathcal{O}(n^2)$ to $\mathcal{O}(n\,\log\,n)$.
-The implementation is based on the open-source computational imaging library [deepinv](https://github.com/deepinv/deepinv).
+This work proposes a novel type of random models for phase retrieval utilizing structured transforms.
+It achieves the same reconstruction performance as classical dense random models while reducing the time complexity from $\mathcal{O}(n^2)$ to $\mathcal{O}(n \log n)$.
+The implementation is based on the open-source computational imaging library [deepinv](https://deepinv.github.io/deepinv/).

 Repository Structure
 --------------------

-- `deepinv/`: Contains the deepinv source code including the implementation of the structured random phase retrieval model.
+- `src/`: Contains the implementation of the structured random phase retrieval model.
-- `experimental/config/`: Contains the configuration to run the reconstruction script.
+- `experiment/config/`: Contains the configuration to run the reconstruction script.
-- `experimental/scripts/`: Contains the scripts to benchmark the reconstruction performance and time complexity of different random models.
+- `experiment/scripts/`: Contains the scripts to benchmark the reconstruction performance and time complexity of different random models.

 Getting Started
 ---------------